-Dealing With a Jealous Pet Dog or Cat
+How to Recognize and Deal With a Jealous Dog or Cat

 Signs That Your Pet Is Jealous

-· Hissing or barking at the object of jealousy.
+Sometimes, this behavior might be directed at the object that is triggering the jealousy.
 For example, a cat may hiss at a new baby that has been brought into the family.
-A dog may bark at the new cat that’s hanging around the house.
+A dog may bark at a new kitten that’s hanging around the house.

-· Hissing or barking at you, particularly when you are giving your attention to the object of jealousy.
-Your dog that never barks may suddenly start barking at you every time that you pick up that baby.
+Other times, your pet may hiss or bark at you, particularly when you are giving your attention to the triggering object.
+Your dog that never barks may suddenly start barking at you every time you pick up the baby.

-· Always being underfoot.
-Your pet may try to stake out his or her claim on your attention by being around you more than usual.
-Cats that normally aren’t lap cats may start crawling on to you.
-Dogs may never want to be in a room that’s not the room that you are in.
+Your pet may try to claim your attention by being around you more than usual.
+Cats that normally aren’t lap cats may start crawling onto you; dogs may never want to be in a room unless you're there, too.

-· Disappearing.
-In contrast, your pet may act sulky and stop spending time near you at all.
-Cats are more prone to doing this than dogs are but either type of pet may exhibit this type of behavior.
+In contrast, your pet may act sulky and stop spending time near you.
+Cats are more prone to this than dogs are, but either type of pet may exhibit this behavior.

-· Excessive self-care.
-Your dog or cat may start licking itself far more than usual as a means of making up for the lack of attention it feels that it is getting.
+Your dog or cat may start licking itself far more than usual as a means of making up for the lack of attention it feels.

-· Undereating or overeating.
-Animals may change their eating habits in response to the change in the household that is causing the jealousy.
-Animals that have ready access to food may overeat (more common with dogs).
-Alternatively, animals may stop eating as much as normal (more common with cats).
+Animals may change their eating habits in response to the household change that is causing the jealousy.
+Animals that have ready access to food may overeat (this is more common in dogs).
+Alternatively, animals may not eat as much as normal (this is more common in cats).

-· Acting out.
-If your pet starts suddenly tearing things up, chewing on things or acting unusually wild in the house, you may ask yourself if the pet has a reason to be jealous.
+If your pet suddenly starts tearing things up, chewing on things, or acting unusually wild in the house, you should ask yourself if he or she has a reason to be jealous.

-·Using the bathroom in the house.
-If your pet is house-trained but stops acting like it then you may want to consider whether or not your pet is jealous.
+If your pet is house-trained but stops acting like it, then you may want to consider whether or not your pet is jealous.

-Basically, if your pet’s behavior changes in any way and it seems to be in direct correlation with a change in the household then your pet may be feeling territorial and therefore acting jealous.
+Basically, if your pet’s behavior changes in any way and it seems to be in direct correlation with a change in the household, then he or she may be feeling territorial and jealous.

 What to Do About a Jealous Pet

-After recognizing the symptoms of jealousy in your pet, you can make some changes that will reduce the problems in your household.
-You may be thinking that this is just a pet and he needs to learn to deal with the new cat or new baby or whatever it is that’s the object of his jealousy.
-But if you consider the signs of jealousy listed above, you’ll see that it’s probably in your best interest to restore your home to balance by addressing the territorial needs of your pet.
+After recognizing the symptoms of jealousy in your dog or cat, you can make some changes that will reduce the problems in your household.
+You may be thinking that your pet just needs to learn to deal with the new puppy or new baby or whatever is causing his or her jealousy.
+But if you consider the signs of jealousy listed above, you’ll see that it’s in your best interest to restore the balance in your home by addressing the territorial needs of your pet.

-Here are some things that you can do about a jealous pet:
+Here are some things you can do to steer your pet away from jealous behavior:

-· Give your pet the attention that he or she needs.
-Your pet may just need a little bit of extra loving during this time and you should be the kind of responsible pet owner that provides that extra care.
+Give your pet the attention that he or she needs.
+Your pet may just need a little bit of extra loving during this time, and you should be the kind of responsible pet owner who provides that extra care.

-· Consider what things are causing problems and reduce them.
-If the baby keeps playing with the cat’s toys and that’s when the cat gets upset, perhaps you should put the toys in a place where the cat can get them but the baby can’t.
-If the dog is angry every time that the cat gets on the part of the bed where the dog usually hangs out, stop letting the cat sit there.
+Consider what things are causing problems and address them.
+If the baby keeps playing with the cat’s toys and that’s when the cat gets upset, perhaps you should put the toys in a place where the baby can't access them (but the cat still can).
+If the dog is angry every time the cat jumps on the bed where the dog usually hangs out, stop letting the cat sit there.
 These little changes could make your pet happy enough to stop feeling territorial.

-· Do not stand for bad behavior.
-This doesn’t mean that you should let your pet rule the house with these new bad behaviors.
-Implement whatever disciplinary methods you normally use whenever your pet starts hissing, growling, tearing things up or otherwise acting out.
+Do not stand for bad behavior, and don't let your pet rule the house with these new, unwanted behaviors.
+Implement whatever disciplinary methods you normally use whenever your pet starts hissing, growling, tearing things up, or otherwise acting out.

-· Take responsibility for supervising your pet during any changes.
-Make sure that you’re around a lot when bringing a new pet (and particularly a new baby) into the home.
-You may want to get angry at the pet for acting out of jealousy but the truth is that it’s your responsibility to make sure that your home stays sane and stable.
+Take responsibility for supervising your pet during any changes.
+Make sure that you’re frequently present when bringing a new pet (and particularly a new baby) into the home.
+You may feel angry at your pet for acting out, but the truth is that it’s your responsibility to make sure your home stays sane and stable.